Can I receive credit for an internship I have done in the past?

 Do I give the intern a grade?

 Faculty sponsors are responsible for assigning the student a grade.
 Often, they will solicit feedback from you concerning the intern’s performance (in person, over the phone, or through a survey).
-Please provide feedback about your experience to faculty and Career Connections.
+Please provide feedback about your experience to faculty and Alumni & Student Connections.
 It is important to know what skills the intern can improve on so we can better prepare the next intern you host!

-How are credit hours should the intern I’m sponsoring earn?
+How many credit hours should the intern I’m sponsoring earn?

-Although you, as faculty sponsor, ultimately decide how many credit hours the internship is worth, the general guidelines is 30 hours of work at an internship site equals 1 credit hour.
-Therefore, an internship that is roughly 10 hours per week through the duration of the semester can equal 4 credit hours.
+The general PLU guideline is 30 hours of work at an internship site is the minimum needed for 1 credit hour.
+Therefore, an internship that is 10 hours per week through the duration of the semester can equal 4 credit hours.

 How should I evaluate the student?